Search the Community

 Showing results for tags 'r/c'.

 Found 4 results

 Have you ever browsed through your favorite build to see what the full build looks like at the present time?
 Have you ever wondered what else is being built on MSW 2.0, it may be a kit, scratch, R/C, card or plastic, or any other material, including digital reconstruction.
-I am inviting all members to post a latest photo of their build (side elevation)and a link to that build, so everyone can see what it looks like, and give others an idea of what else is going on.
+I am inviting all members to post one latest photo of their build (side elevation)and a link to that build, so everyone can see what it looks like, and give others an idea of what else is going on.
 I am not trying to create a multitude of build logs under one topic, just photo’s so we can all see what is going on.
-This will possibly help others in deciding on what to build next Anyone interested?
+Please delete any other photo's you may have posted in this thread, This will possibly help others in deciding on what to build next Anyone interested?

 Let me start by saying the scale listed is just a guess - nowhere on the plans, box, or instructions is a scale given.
 The pilot house is 4" from the deck to the roof, so at 5/8" scale it would be 6"5".
 I'm calling it a reasonable guess!
 This kit is from the 1980's, and the owner wants to see it finished.
 This should be a fun build.
 I can see some extra detailing, especially the interior.
 Although designed to be R/C, it will be a static model.
 The balsa wood hull side will be replaced with basswood for starters.
 Here's the kit contents: